rasterm/rasterm/docs/ARCHITECTURE.md

 handler before it starts rendering.
 If startup fails halfway through, or rendering later stops because of an error or Ctrl+C, it restores the terminal settings it changed.

-`GraphicsBackend` is private and decides how frames are encoded; `SixelBackend` is the only 1.0 implementation. `OutputSink` transports completed bytes and is not a protocol selection API.
+`GraphicsBackend` is private and decides how frames are encoded.
+The renderer submits generic `EncodeRequest` intent (full or regional update and its byte ceiling) and receives an `EncodedUpdate` as it never owns `SixelOptions`. `SixelBackend` translates the private backend configuration into SIXEL policy and is the only 1.x implementation.
+Stage timings remain private so palette analysis, mapping, writing, and budgeting can evolve without widening the public ABI.
+`OutputSink` transports completed bytes and is not a protocol selection API.
 Future protocols can add private backends without changing how applications submit frames.
 Backend selection will become public only after multiple implementations show what that API actually needs.